Haozhu Wang

 We propose a hybrid machine learning and optimization method that combines mixture density networks and particle swarm optimization for accurate and efficient structural color inverse design.

-Benchmarking Deep Learning-based Models on Nanophotonic Inverse Design Problems
+Benchmarking Deep Learning-based Models on Nanophotonic Inverse Design Problems [AI for science]

 Taigao Ma, Mustafa Tobah, Haozhu Wang* , L. Jay Guo*